-LED PAPI Systems and Windsock Lighting for Caribbean International Airport
+08 Sep LED PAPI Systems and Windsock Lighting Installed at Caribbean Intl Airport

 LED PAPI System.
-Aviation Renewables was tasked with the planning, surveying, installation and commissioning of Solar LED PAPIs and Solar Windsock Lighting (LED Windcones) in Georgetown, Guyana.
+Aviation Renewables was tasked with the planning, surveying installation and commissioning of Solar LED PAPIs and Solar LED Windcones in Georgetown, Guyana.
 These visual aids will be used permanently following the completion of a runway extension project.
 The savings in installation cost, maintenance cost and electricity made the solar LED PAPI the desired option for this gateway to the country.

 Cheddi Jagan International Airport, in Georgetown Guyana, is nearing completion of a runway extension project.
 As part of the project, new lighting was installed during resurfacing of the existing runway.
 In order to meet cost and sustainability goals for the project, the airport consulted Aviation Renewables on ways to implement ICAO-compliant lighting that would make an impact on both financial savings and the environment.